pip-services/pip-services-docs/content/en/python/grpc/clients/grpc_client.md

 - **method**: str - name of the calling method
 - **client**: Any - current client
 - **request**: Any - (optional) request object.
-- **returns**: Any - (optional) future that receives result object or error.
+- **returns**: Any - (optional) feature that receives the result object or error.

 #### close
-Closes component and frees used resources.
+Closes the component and frees used resources.

 > close(correlation_id: Optional[str])

-- **correlation_id**: Optional[str] - (optional) transaction id to trace execution through call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.

 #### configure
-Configures component by passing configuration parameters.
+Configures the component by passing its configuration parameters.

 > configure(config: [ConfigParams](../../../commons/config/config_params))